-Student Health and Wellness – Mental Health promotes and fosters the emotional and psychological growth and well-being of all students at UConn by providing a wide range of supportive services.
+Student Health and Wellness' mental health services promotes and fosters the emotional and psychological growth and well-being of all students at UConn by providing a wide range of supportive services.
 Our staff is committed to providing quality care in a safe, confidential, and non-judgmental atmosphere.
 SHaW believes in a strengths-focused, biopsychosocial model of care that honors the fundamental dignity of each person.

 How do I get started?

-Generally, the first step for students to get support from Student Health and Wellness for mental health services is called a screening (exceptions include mental health crises and Consultation & Support).
+Generally, the first step for students to get support from Student Health and Wellness for mental health services is called a screening.
 These appointments are typically held over the phone.
-Screenings are brief assessments with a therapist to help us learn more about why you are seeking support.
-We will ask you questions like, “What’s going on that brings you in?” and “how is your sleep/eating/academics?” as well as questions pertaining to your safety including thoughts about suicide and thoughts of harming others.
-You and the therapist will discuss options for next steps that best address your particular needs.
+Screenings help us learn more about the types of support you are seeking.
+We will ask you questions like, “How can we help you?” as well as questions pertaining to your safety including thoughts about suicide and thoughts of harming others.
+We will discuss options for next steps that best address your needs.
 Resources and support may include a referral to a workshop, short-term individual or group therapy, discussion of medication services, and/or referrals to other campus or community resources.